South Lebanon conflict (1985–2000): Continued fighting in the late 1990s (1994–1999)

 In June 1999, following five days of Lebanese villages in the South coming under artillery fire, Hezbollah fired a salvo of Katusha rockets into northern Israel, injuring four people.
 The Israeli response was immediate.
-On 24-25 June the IAF launched two waves of airstrikes lasting several hours.
-Following the first air raids Hezbollah fired a second salvo of rockets into the centre of Kiryat Shimona killing two people.
-The Israeli bombing caused an estimated $52 millions worth of damage.
-A total of five bridges on the road south from Beirut were destroyed.
+On 24–25 June the Israeli Air Force launched two waves of airstrikes lasting several hours.
+Following the first air raids, Hezbollah fired a second salvo of rockets into the centre of Kiryat Shmona, killing two people.
+The Israeli bombing caused an estimated $52 million worth of damage.
+Five bridges on the road south from Beirut were destroyed.

 Beirut itself was left in darkness when the power plant at Jamhour was hit.
-Here three firemen where killed by the bombs.
+Here three firemen were killed by the bombs.
 The plant had been repaired after it had been hit in Grapes of Wrath.
-A telephone company’s HQ in Jieh and the Hezbollah al Manar radio station in Baalbek were also demolished.
-A total of eight Lebanese were killed and seventy seriously injured, two of whom were in a coma.
+A telephone company's HQ in Jieh and the Hezbollah al Manar radio station in Baalbek were also demolished.
+Eight Lebanese were killed and seventy seriously injured, two of whom were in a coma.

 In August 1999, Hezbollah commander Ali Hassan Deeb, better known as Abu Hassan, a leader in Hezbollah's special force, was assassinated in an Israeli military operation.
 Deeb was driving in Sidon when two roadside bombs were detonated by a remote signal from a UAV overhead.
+Shortly afterwards, a clash broke out between IDF troops and Hezbollah fighters in Wadi Saluki, after Hezbollah fighters on their way to plant bombs were intercepted by a squad from the IDF's Golani Brigade.
+Two IDF soldiers and three Hezbollah fighters were killed in the fighting.
+Hezbollah announced that the incident was revenge for the assassination of Deeb.

 Overall, in the course of 1999, several dozen Hezbollah and Amal fighters were killed.
 Twelve Israeli soldiers and one civilian were also killed, one of them in accident.